Skip to main content

 Your Sentry setup is working if:

-• the app still builds normally
+• The app still builds normally

 • Sentry initializes when a DSN is set